top of page

 UBUNTU - African philosophy of unity - Empowerment Coaching Krakow

 Let's explore the African philosophy of unity called Ubuntu.
 It may seem naive or incomprehensible.
 But after a moment's reflection, you can see its depth reaching the heart of human nature.
-And perhaps this is the way of thinking like Ubuntu that we most need right now.
+And perhaps this is the way of thinking we most need right now.
 It would help all of us to have a positive influence on the future of our children.
-And it would help not to completely destroy the resources of Mother Earth, which hosts us.
+And it would help not to destroy the resources of Mother Earth, which hosts us.

 Ubuntu - African philosophy of unity